cart1997/cart1997/README.md

 👉🏼 Focus on DSA and web development

-👉🏼 Talk about TechNews👨🏻‍💻, Movies🎬, and love Cooking🥘, Cooding👨🏻‍💻
+👉🏼 Talk about TechNews👨🏻‍💻, Movies🎬 love Cooking🥘, and Cooding👨🏻‍💻